-It’s official – spring is just around the corner!
-The longer and warmer days mean that some of our favorite succulents are about to come out of their wintertime dormancy, put on some beautiful new growth, and with any luck, grace us with some truly gorgeous blooms!
+It’s official – spring is here!
+The longer and warmer days mean that some of our favorite succulents are coming out of their wintertime dormancy, put on some beautiful new growth, and with any luck, grace us with some truly gorgeous blooms!
 Unlike the ever-popular holiday cacti, which are native to rainforest environments and need long nights and cool temperatures to form their buds, most succulents and cacti wait for the lengthening, warmer days of spring to begin setting their flower stalks.
 By making sure that these plants receive the care that they need, when they need it, we can set them up for an especially successful (and beautiful) growing season.
 So let’s dive right in to a few of our springtime favorites!

 Aloe are part of a vastly diverse genus of succulents including over 250 species, the wild varieties of which are capable of living for up to a century!
 That very resilience makes them great candidates for succulent newbies, as they can manage to survive, and even thrive, in less than perfect conditions.
 However, if we want to coax these beauties to bloom, we have to ramp up our care game, tailored to their unique needs.